valaks-tech/http-requests-api-python/README.md

-# Build API using FastAPI
+# Build API using FastAPI (ASGI enabled) with Uvicorn
 GOAL : To build full fledged API using FastAPI library, dockerize the app, build CI/CD Pipelines etc

 ### What this API does?